prestonharberts/biblegateway-to-obsidian/README.md

 ## Usage

-Once you are in the directory containing the script, run `./bg2ob`.
-This will run the bash script.
+Once you are in the directory containing the script, *remove* or *rename* the included Bible folder containing the NET translation.
+Then run `./bg2ob` (this will run the bash script).
 Do not copy anything while the program is running.
 See the Troubleshooting, further below.

 ### Manual changes